leandrosardi/blackops/README.md

 ...
 ```

-Any call to the `ops` command gets simplified:
+Any call to the `ops` command gets simplified, because you don't need to write the full path to the `.ops` file.

 ```
 ops source hostname.op --node=prod1 --name=prod1